Notices from the IRS can be complex and intimidating. LITCs can help you respond to these requests or provide other legal support with tax disputes.

-- have received a notice from the IRS stating their EITC or CTC claim was in error and demanding repayment;
+- have received a notice from the IRS stating your EITC or CTC claim was in error and demanding repayment

-- owe back taxes and need assistance negotiating a payment plan with the IRS for paying the taxes owed; and
+- owe back taxes and need assistance negotiating a payment plan with the IRS for paying the taxes owed

-- have not received proper wage documentation from their employer.
+- have not received proper wage documentation from your employer

-The notices lower-income taxpayers receive from the IRS are often complex and intimidating.
-LITCs can provide a valuable service to taxpayers by helping them understand the request and assemble information required by the IRS.
-Taxpayers must respond to notices within a prescribed period of time or the IRS may act to collect additional taxes, including repayment of previously issued refunds and penalties.
+Receiving a notice from the IRS can be complicated and intimidating.
+LITCs can provide a valuable service by helping you understand the request and assemble information required.
+You must respond to notices within a certain period or the IRS may act collect additional taxes, including repayment of previously issued refunds and penalties.

-In some cases, IRS denial of the EITC can restrict the family’s ability to claim the credit in future years.
-IRS notices often do not deny a taxpayer’s refund claim outright, but may ask for further documentation.
+In some cases, the IRS may deny your EITC claim, restricting your ability to claim the credit in future years.
+IRS notices often do not deny your refund claim outright, but may ask for further documentation.
 IRS denials of claims are not always accurate and are often reversed after the taxpayer submits additional information.
-Identify an LITC near you.

 Select your state on this map to find the location and contact information for the LITCs in your area.